-Through the Quality of Life Sustainability Plan, CoopeTarrazú provides free soil analyses to members.
-These customized soil analyses show farmers the impact of the surrounding ecosystems on their soil.
+Through the Quality of Life Sustainability Plan, CoopeTarrazú provides free soil-analysis to members.
+These customized soil-analysis show farmers the impact of the surrounding ecosystems on their soil.
 In turn, coffee growers learn to adjust their practices according to their specific soil needs.

 CoopeTarrazú has also invested in organic fertilizer to supply to the cooperative’s producers.
 Erosion has greatly affected productivity and their organic fertilizer helps restore soil health.
 Additionally, CoopeTarrazú is collaborating with various partners to trial new varieties that can offer higher productivity, disease resistance, and in particular, quality cup scores.

 Tarrazú is probably the most famous coffee region in central Costa Rica.
 The nearby Pirris river provides water to the highland region, making it perfect for coffee production and other types of agriculture.
 The mountains are part of the Talamanca Sierra, which runs through Costa Rica and Panama.

 The region is fueled by coffee production and export.
 During harvest season, the Tarrazú region sees its population grow threefold with the influx of seasonal workers.
 Many people’s income largely depends on coffee production.